williamolega/Helpdesk-Deception-Threat-Hunt/README.md

 ## Scenario

 October is known to be spooky, and this year is no different.
 In the first half of the month, an unfamiliar script surfaced in the user's Downloads directory.
 Not long after, multiple machines were found to start spawning processes originating from the Downloads folder as well.
 The machines were found to share the same types of files, naming patterns, and similar executables.
-The goal is to identify what the attacker has compromised and to eradicate any persistence they may have established.
+The goal is to identify what the actor has compromised and to eradicate any persistence they may have established.

 ### High-Level IoC Discovery Plan
 - **Check `DeviceProcessEvents`** to identify the suspicious machine, recon attempts in network & priviledges.